Frequently Asked Questions

 What is Safe Ride?

-Structured much like consumer rideshare services, Safe Ride offers point-to-point rides after regular shuttle bus hours between campus facilities.
+Structured much like consumer rideshare services, Safe Ride offers point-to-point rides after regular shuttle bus hours between campus facilities in Manhattan.
 Powered by Via, the service operates from midnight to 7 a.m.

 What is the Safe NYU app?